-The Sherlock Bay nickel sulphide deposit contains a substantial nickel sulphide resource (see below)3 and is located on granted mining lease, M47/567, 40km east of Roebourne in the Pilbara Region of Western Australia (see Figure 1 below).
+Sabre holds a 70% interest in the Sherlock Bay Nickel-Copper-Cobalt Project - a significant nickel sulphide resource located on granted mining lease, M47/567, 40km east of Roebourne in the highly prospective Pilbara Region of Western Australia (see Figure 3).
+The Project is well-located 12 km off the Northwest Coastal Highway, 40km east of Roebourne in the Pilbara Region of Western Australia.